zsenarchitect/EA_Dist_Backup/Installation/How To Install.md

 ## 2.1.
 EnneadTab-For-Revit(Legacy)
 1. Make sure you have pyrevit installed.
+Revit is not open.

 2. Navigate to
     - "C:\Users\\[USER_NAME]\Documents\EnneadTab Ecosystem\EA_Dist\Installation"